ktonga/reactive-turtle/README.md

 ### hAkking with the Turtle

-Once your son becomes a Scala expert, you can introduce him into the wonderful world of [Akka](http://akka.io/).
+Once your child becomes a Scala expert, you can introduce him/her into the wonderful world of [Akka](http://akka.io/).
 The TG is represented by an `Actor` and you'll have to implement your own `Actor` to interact with the TG, sending Commands and receiving [`States`](src/main/scala/com/github/ktonga/reactiveturtle/package.scala).
 The way to do it, is extending the [`AkkaApp`](src/main/scala/com/github/ktonga/reactiveturtle/rc.scala) trait, defining the `Actor` and implementing the `def props: Props` method which must return a `Props` of your `Actor`.
 The first message the `Actor` will receive will be a `State` case class and the sender will be the TG `Actor`.
 The program ends when your `Actor` terminates.

 ```scala
 package com.github.ktonga.reactiveturtle.example